DevopediaOrg/nodejs-basic/README.md

 Open homepage, fill the form and submit it.
 No form validation is done but we will add this later.

 Let's study the code in `server.js`, where the file upload is handled.
+Data from the client is received by `stream.Readable` object.
+When a chunk of data is ready to be consumed from the stream, `data` event is emitted.
+When data has been fully consumed from the stream, `end` event is emitted.
+Read the documentation for [stream.Readable](https://nodejs.org/api/stream.html#stream_class_stream_readable) more information.

-What happens if you remove the `return` statement?
-What happens if we handle file upload error (assume an error) by adding this line:
+Why are we not getting "Receiving a chunk ..." prints on the console?
+What happens if you comment the `return` statement?
+If your POST data is large, how many chunks do you see and what's the approximate maximum size of each chunk?
+What happens if we handle file upload/save error by adding this line:
 ```
 throw error;
 ```